TSUNAMI ... EARTHQUAKES .. SEISMOTECTONICS .. HURRICANES ..TORNADOES

 The Winds at Landfall

-When it made direct landfall on Maynmar, NARGIS was an upper category 3, bordering on category 4, storm system with winds of 130 -135 mph.
+When it made direct landfall on Maynmar, Nargis was an upper category 3, bordering on category 4, storm system with winds of 130 -135 mph.
 Throughout Friday night (May 2) and Saturday morning (May 3) it continued battering the Irrawaddy delta with winds of up to 150 mile (240 km/h) an hour and during that time interval it dumped 20 inches of rain.
 Traveling over land the winds eventually diminished in strength.
-When it struck the capital city of Rangoon (Yangon), NARGIS had diminished to a Category 1 storm, with maximum winds of 80 mph.
+When it struck the capital city of Rangoon (Yangon), Nargis had diminished to a Category 1 storm, with maximum winds of 80 mph.
 At 5:30am local time on Saturday, May 3, the winds at the Yangon airport were clocked at 69 mph, but with gusts of up to 138 mph., at which time the measuring anemometer there failed.
 More than likely, greater gusts were experienced in the airport area and elsewhere near Rangoon.

 The Cyclone Surge

 Maximum reported flooding by the cyclone’s surge was at least 4 meters (13 feet), but probably greater in certain areas of the Irrawaddy Delta region.
-The destructiveness of the surge resulted form NARGIS's azimuthal direction of approach from the east to the southern tip of the peninsula fronting the delta region - which resulted in maximum winds having a counterclockwise circulation in the shallow offshore continental shelf area.
+The destructiveness of the surge resulted form Nargis’ azimuthal direction of approach from the east to the southern tip of the peninsula fronting the delta region - which resulted in maximum winds having a counterclockwise circulation in the shallow offshore continental shelf area.
 These counterclockwise winds and the coastal geomorphology of the region contributed to a water pile-up effect and the resulting high storm surge into the bay that flooded the coastal and low-lying inland areas.
-Had NARGIS made landfall further north or made a crossing further south of this region, the surge and the destruction would have been much less.
+Had Nargis made landfall further north or made a crossing further south of this region, the surge and the destruction would have been much less.
 Also, the change in the azimuthal path near the river delta region from near east to a northeast direction contributed to the water pile up effect and the resulting high surge.

 Death Toll and Damages

-The city of Rangoon and five central and southern states, Yangon, Ayeyawaddy, Bago, Mon and Karen were the most severely affected regions of Myanmar and declared as disaster areas.
+The cities of Yangon, Irrawaddy, Pegu and the states of Karen and Mon Worse were the most severely affected regions of Myanmar.
 There was extensive flooding and destruction of boats, homes and structures.
 All utilities were down.
-The destruction was particularly extensive because most structures in this region are poorly built.
-Worse hit was the densely populated Irrawaddy River delta region.
+The destruction was particularly extensive because most structures in this region are poorly built.Worse hit was the densely populated Irrawaddy River delta region.
 This is a low-lying coastal region, which is highly vulnerable to storm surges.
 Reportedly, entire villages disappeared.
-Some 95% of the homes in the city of Bogalay in the Irrawaddy delta were destroyed and most of its 190,000 residents were rendered homeless.
-Almost all of the deaths in the Irrawaddy river delta region, were from drowning due to the high storm surge.
-As of Tuesday May 6, 2008, the official total death toll in Myanmar was greater than 22,000, with thousands more people missing.
-At least 10,000 people were reported killed in the township of Bogalay alone.
-The final death toll is expected to be much greater than what has been reported so far - perhaps as many as 100,000 people may have been killed.
-Cyclone Nargis has been the deadliest natural disaster to hit Myanmar in recent history.
+Most of the deaths resulted from drowning due to the high storm surge.
+As of Tuesday May 6, 2008, the total death toll in Myanmar was greater than 20,000, with thousands more people missing.
+At least 10,000 people were killed in the township of Bogalay alone.
+As of May 12, 2008 the death toll reported by the Maynmar government was 22,400 but the actual death toll was estimated to more than 100,000.
+Cyclone Nargis is the deadliest natural disaster to hit Myanmar in recent history.

 Two NASA satellite photos show the devastating effect of Cyclone Nargis over the Irrawaddy delta region of Myanmar.
 The image on the left taken in April 15, 2008 shows the Irrawaddy River flowing south and splitting into numerous tributaries.
 Rivers and lakes are sharply defined against a backdrop of vegetation and agricultural land.
 The image on the right was taken on May 5, 2008 and shows the entire coastal plain being flooded after Cyclone Nargis direct hit.
 The city of Yangon (located by the red rectangle) was almost completely surrounded by floods.

-Cyclones and Cyclone Surges in Myanmar
+Historical Cyclones and Cyclone Surges in Myanmar

 Although not frequently, cyclones and their surges have struck Myanmar in the past.
-However, none of the past historic cyclones was as severe as NARGIS in terms of destruction.
-The most recent event was the powerful Cyclone MALA which, on April 28, 2006, swept ashore over Myanmar with winds near 210 kilometers per hour (130 miles per hour).
+However, none of the past historic cyclones was as severe as Nargis in terms of destruction.
+The most recent event was the powerful Cyclone Mala which, on April 28, 2006, swept ashore over Myanmar with winds near 210 kilometers per hour (130 miles per hour).
 The storm inundated the country with heavy rain and left widespread flooding in its wake.
 According to the Myanmar state media, one person died and 21 others were injured by this storm.

 Another tropical cyclone that struck Myanmar on May 7, 1975 was a Category 1 storm system.
 No details are available, but according to sketchy reports, 187 people were killed.
 According to a United Nations database, another windstorm (probably a cyclone) killed about 2,700 people in 1926.